 – Define objective and investigate the situation

-Once a cybersecurity incident has been recognized, the next step is to define what the objectives are for the response team.
+Once a cybersecurity incident has been recognized.
+The next step is to define what the objectives are for the response team.
 They have to investigate the situation in a serious manner.
 The response team should be able to understand clearly what the most valuable information they have to protect first is and whether any critical assets have been compromised.
-Sometimes it can be very useful to have access to cyber threat intelligence, to be able to research into the attackers to determine their capabilities, motives, and likely actions that they will take.
+Sometimes it can be beneficial to have access to cyber threat intelligence to be able to research into the attackers to determine their capabilities, motives, and possible actions that they will take.

 – Taking appropriate action when responding to attackers

 One of the first and most important actions to be taken after the initial investigation is to contain the damage being done by the cybersecurity incident.
-For example, by stopping it from spreading to other networks and devices both within your organization and beyond.
-Containment usually includes a number of concurrent actions aimed at decreasing the immediate impact of the cybersecurity incident, primarily by exterminating the perpetrator’s access to the systems.
-The objective of containment is not always to get back to business as usual, but to make sufficient efforts to return to function as a normal business while continuing to analyze the incident and plan long term remediation.
+For example, by stopping it from passing on to other networks and devices both within your organization and beyond.
+Containment usually includes several concurrent actions aimed at decreasing the immediate impact of the cybersecurity incident.
+Primarily by exterminating the perpetrator’s access to the systems.
+The objective of containment is not always to get back to business as usual.
+But to make sufficient efforts to return to function as a normal business while continuing to analyze the incident and plan long term remediation.

 – Recover systems, connectivity, and data